timmaffett/chalkdart/README.md

 The exact RGB values for the base ANSI colors are rendered console/terminal dependent - and can be configured on some terminals such Windows Terminal - [more info here](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit)

-I include original JS Chalk 'xxxxBright' method names for users that may want legacy compatability with original JS Chalk).
+I include original JS Chalk 'xxxxBright' method names for users that may want legacy compatibility with original JS Chalk).

 - `black`
 - `red`